eiguren/intw/tutorials/qe-intw/1-mgb2/Tutorial.md

 ...
 ```

 We will disentangle to work with 5 bands after unitary rotation, the lowest in the energy range.
-In the following `intw.in` input we have selected `use_exclude_bands = 'wannier'`, which in this particular case would be equivalent to `use_exclude_bands = 'qe'`.
+In the following `intw.in` input we have selected `use_exclude_bands = 'wannier'`.
 Here we indicate in the `&input` block the grid and the Fermi energy from mgb2.scf.out, which is needed later:

 ```
 &input